Concerns and complaints

 This includes but is not limited to general nuisance or disruptive behaviour and behaviour which may cause distress to others but does not put them at serious risk.

 Reports assessed and categorised as level 1 will be investigated by an appropriate member of staff.
 They will review the evidence and make any further enquiries they deem necessary.
-They will normally meet with the reported student to allow them to explain their version of events and put forward any evidence they wish to provide.
+They will normally meet with the responding student to allow them to explain their version of events and put forward any evidence they wish to provide.

 If the investigator decides that misconduct has taken place they may either issue a penalty or refer the case for further investigation under level 2.